Women's outfitsmart casual

 Why it works

 Two pieces, multiple occasions.
 The light blue oxford shirt brings reads slightly more casual than white.
 The navy peacoat answers it — naval heritage in heavy melton wool.
-Cool neutrals against pastels — navy with pale blue, charcoal with butter — produce a soft tonal play.
+Navy with pale blue, charcoal with butter — soft tonal play.

 Smart-casual sweet spot.
 Reads put-together at a restaurant, fine in most modern offices, never overdressed at a weekend event.